-What percentage of your web traffic gave you their contact information last month?
-If you’re a typical small business with a sales process (not ecommerce), your traffic-to-lead conversion percentage is very small.
+When a website visitor willingly gives their contact information to you, this is called traffic-to-lead conversion.
 You can dramatically increase that conversion rate by offering something in return for web visitors’ contact information.

 Give a little – get a lot.
-In today’s world of spam email and unwanted phone calls, people are generally a little reluctant to fill out generic “contact us” forms.
+In today’s world of spam email and unwanted phone calls, people are generally reluctant to fill out generic “contact us” forms.
 However, if you offer visitors something of genuine value, they are far more willing to leave an email address or phone number and allow your business to contact them.
-By simply offering something that your web visitors want behind an info gathering form, you can convert an anonymous visitor into an actionable lead.
+By simply offering something that your web visitors want behind an information-gathering form, you can convert an anonymous visitor into an actionable lead.
 The visitor gets an item of value and your business gets the ability to follow up with a phone call or email.
+Even better, you can learn more about your target audience through the information you collect.

-What should you offer?
-Anything that your target customer will find valuable is a perfect offer.
-Offers can be anything from whitepapers to webinars to free trials.
-It’s important to make the offer attractive to the specific type of person you’re trying to convert.
-If your target customers are marketing professionals, then offering a white paper that outlines the “10 Financial Terms that Every Business Owner Should Know” will be off target.
+It’s important to make the offer not just attractive, but attractive to the specific type of person you’re trying to convert.
+There’s no point in converting a website visitor into a lead if they are unlikely to become a customer in the future.
+If your target customers are marketing professionals, for example, then offering a white paper that outlines the “10 Financial Terms Every Business Owner Should Know” will be off-target.
 Overly general offers will have the potential to garner the greatest number of leads, but the lowest amount of “lead intelligence”.
 Offers with very specific content will generate fewer leads, but you may be able to sell to those leads more effectively if you know exactly what they’re looking for.

-The first step of web marketing for small businesses is to generate web traffic.
-The second step is to convert that traffic into leads you can act on.
-An early part of any web marketing strategy should involve some form of lead capture from an offer.
+The first step in online marketing for small businesses is to generate web traffic.
+The second step is to convert that traffic into leads you can engage and/or follow up with.
+An early part of any online marketing strategy should involve some form of lead capture from an offer.
 Without a real offer, many visitors that could have been sold through a sales process will be lost forever.
 Using targeted offers, capture the opportunities you are creating by asking for the minimum amount of information your business needs to close the deal.